 After New Year’s resolutions have started to fade and weeks of bitter cold have set in, we enter a state of hibernation with a touch of cabin fever.
-What better way to break the habit of weekend Netflix binging than attending Lititz’s Fire and Ice Festival?
+What better way to break the habit of weekend Netflix binging than attending Lititz’s Fire & Ice?

-The Fire and Ice Festival is estimated to bring in 40,000 people to the little town of Lititz over the course of the weekend.
+Fire & Ice is estimated to bring in 40,000 people to the little town of Lititz over the course of the weekend.
 Put on by Venture Lititz and the Lititz Lions Club, the event is a fundraiser for the community programming of both organizations.

 Part 1 – The Ice:

-Channel your inner Elsa for Friday night’s spectacular kick off of the Fire and Ice Festival in the Lititz Springs park and around town.
+Channel your inner Elsa for Friday night’s spectacular kick off of Fire & Ice in the Lititz Springs park and around town.
 With so much to do and see, the cold won’t bother.
 Fairy lights strung amongst the trees, live music drifting through the air, and ice sculptures transform the park into a winter wonderland.

 You will feel as if you are transported into Narnia as you walk around the park and watch the live carving of over 50 ice sculptures.
 Seeing large blocks of ice transformed before your eyes into detailed works of art will freeze you in your tracks.
 This mesmerizing show of craftsmanship is what the night is all about.

 Stroll through the park while you sip on something hot, and munch on snacks from the food trucks located around town.
 If you need to warm up there are fire pits near the outdoor amphitheater in the back of the park.
 Live music is performed throughout the evening and marshmallows are distributed for s’mores.